silverware13/Chat/README.txt

 Terminal #2:
-We will start the server on port 12556 (but you can use any port): python chatserve.py 12556
+We will start the server on port 12556 (but you can use any port): python ./chatserve.py 12556
 Next we select our handle, we are going to use term2: term2

 Terminal #1:
-We will now start the client using local host and the same port: chatclient localhost 12556
+We will now start the client using local host and the same port:
+./chatclient localhost 12556
 Next we select our handle, we are going to use term1: term1
 At this point we should see a prompt with our handle, let us enter a message: